Norm Bass

-Norman Delaney Bass, Jr. (born January 21, 1939) is a former American college and professional football player and baseball player.
+Norman Delaney Bass Jr. (January 21, 1939 – June 15, 2024) was an American college and professional football player and baseball player.
 He was a pitcher for the Kansas City Athletics from 1961 to 1963.
 A safety in football, he played college football at the University of the Pacific, and professionally in the American Football League for the Denver Broncos in 1964.
 Bass became an international table tennis player.
 His 2–sport athlete status came about because arthritis forced him to retire from baseball.
-His is the brother of NFL player Dick Bass.
+He is the brother of NFL player Dick Bass.

 Baseball career

 Bass pitched in 65 games (34 starts) for the Kansas City Athletics, finishing with a 13–17 record and a 5.32 career ERA in his Major League career.
 In his rookie year with the Athletics he had 11 wins and 11 losses.
 Bass signed with the Athletics before the 1958 season and made his debut with the Pocatello A's.
 He worked his way to the major leagues, making his debut at age 22.
 As a hitter, he hit his lone major league home run in 1961.
 Bass pitched in one minor league game in 1965, a complete game victory, but his baseball career ended after that performance.